-- by the Commission in accordance with its obligations under the Treaty on the Functioning of the European Union and its commitments under the Framework Agreement on relations between the European Parliament and the European Commission, and - by the Council in accordance with its obligations under the Treaty on the Functioning of the European Union. - 2.
-Parliament may, on a proposal from the committee responsible, a political group or at least 40 Members, ask the Council not to authorise the opening of negotiations until Parliament has stated its position on the proposed negotiating mandate on the basis of a report from the committee responsible. - 3.
-The committee responsible shall ascertain from the Commission, at the time when the negotiations are scheduled to start, the chosen legal basis for concluding the international agreements referred to in paragraph 1.
-The committee responsible shall verify the chosen legal basis in accordance with Rule 37.
-Where the Commission fails to designate a legal basis, or where there is doubt about its appropriateness, Rule 37 shall apply. - 4.
-At any stage of the negotiations Parliament may, on the basis of a report from the committee responsible, and after considering any relevant proposal tabled pursuant to Rule 121, adopt recommendations and require them to be taken into account before the conclusion of the international agreement under consideration. - 5.
-When the negotiations are completed, but before any agreement is signed, the draft agreement shall be submitted to Parliament for its opinion or consent.
-In the case of the consent procedure Rule 81 shall apply.
+- by the Commission in accordance with its obligations under the Treaty on the Functioning of the European Union and its commitments under the Framework Agreement on relations between the European Parliament and the European Commission, and - by the Council in accordance with its obligations under the Treaty on the Functioning of the European Union.

+2. Parliament may, on a proposal from the committee responsible, a political group or at least 40 Members, ask the Council not to authorise the opening of negotiations until Parliament has stated its position on the proposed negotiating mandate on the basis of a report from the committee responsible.

+3. The committee responsible shall ascertain from the Commission, at the time when the negotiations are scheduled to start, the chosen legal basis for concluding the international agreements referred to in paragraph 1.
+The committee responsible shall verify the chosen legal basis in accordance with Rule 39.
+Where the Commission fails to designate a legal basis, or where there is doubt about its appropriateness, Rule 39 shall apply.

+4. At any stage of the negotiations and from the end of the negotiations to the conclusion of the international agreement, Parliament may, on the basis of a report from the committee responsible, and after considering any relevant proposal tabled pursuant to Rule 134, adopt recommendations and require them to be taken into account before the conclusion of that agreement.

+5. Requests by the Council for Parliament's consent or opinion shall be referred by the President to the committee responsible for consideration in accordance with Rule 99 or Rule 47(1).

-- 6. Before the vote on the consent is taken, the committee responsible, a political group or at least one-tenth of the Members may propose that Parliament seek an opinion from the Court of Justice on the compatibility of an international agreement with the Treaties.
-If Parliament approves such a proposal, the vote on the consent shall be adjourned until the Court has delivered its opinion 15. - 7.
-Parliament shall give its opinion on, or its consent to, the conclusion, renewal or amendment of an international agreement or a financial protocol concluded by the European Union in a single vote by a majority of the votes cast.
-No amendments to the text of the agreement or protocol shall be admissible. - 8.
-If the opinion adopted by Parliament is unfavourable, the President shall ask the Council not to conclude the agreement in question. - 9.
-If Parliament declines to consent to an international agreement, the President shall inform the Council that the agreement in question cannot be concluded.
+6. Before the vote is taken, the committee responsible, a political group or at least one-tenth of the Members may propose that Parliament seek an opinion from the Court of Justice on the compatibility of an international agreement with the Treaties.
+If Parliament approves such a proposal, the vote shall be adjourned until the Court has delivered its opinion14.

+7. Parliament shall give its opinion on, or its consent to, the conclusion, renewal or amendment of an international agreement or a financial protocol concluded by the European Union in a single vote by a majority of the votes cast.
+No amendments to the text of the agreement or protocol shall be admissible.

+8. If the opinion adopted by Parliament is unfavourable, the President shall ask the Council not to conclude the agreement in question.

+9. If Parliament declines to consent to an international agreement, the President shall inform the Council that the agreement in question cannot be concluded.